 Join us for informal, lively discussions, focused debate, chat, and connection.
 Join us where Black Queer experiences move from the margins to centre stage (without apology).

 New, community-led research report from BLKOUT_UK, the Black queer men’s collective, presents the results of a ground-breaking research project Continue reading Read: We’re all Black Queer Men now

 It’s Not Black History Month if it doesn’t include Black Queer folk . . .Did you think there wouldn’t be a test?
 There’s always a test!
 Continue reading COMPETE: THE BLKOUT BLACK HISTORY MONTH QUIZ 2020

 “Selfie-obsessed, avocado toast-chomping, snowflake!”
 “Property-hoarding, climate-change complacent, bed-blocker!”
 “Read a book!”
 “OK.
 Boomer!”
-The combination of ever-increasing speed in technological change, rising life expectancy, a period of relative economic stability, the hard-fought-for (yet still unfinished) liberation struggles, the loosening of … Continue reading VIDEO: can we talk?
+The combination of ever-increasing speed in technological change, rising life expectancy, a period of relative economic stability, the hard-fought-for (yet still unfinished) liberation struggles, the loosening of traditional, restrictive social ties (for many), and the decline of social mobility, means that it is little wonder intergenerational relationships have also been under some … Continue reading VIDEO: can we talk?